| HOME | BAND BIOGRAPHY |

 |

 Above: A ticket to a concert at Fetcham Village Hall, featuring Neil Christian & The Crusaders and The Presidents.
 Note the exorbitant 4s 6d admission price!
-Above righ: A concert list from Ewell Technical College, including some well known names with The Presidents.
+Above right: A concert list from Ewell Technical College, including some well known names with The Presidents.
 At right: A poster promoting a Rolling Stones and Presidents concert in Epsom, at amazingly low ticket prices.
-Ah, the good old days!
-(Our thanks to John Christian for these highly collectible trivia items from the 60s).
+See below for an update on this collectible item.(Thanks to John Christian for these highly collectible trivia items from the '60s).

 |